 - 1. Apply at the Kingdom College website www.kingdomcollege.net.
 Complete online application and pay the nonrefundable application fee: \$35 for graduate students.
 Read and sign the Statement of Faith. - 2.
 Submit official transcripts from all previously attended colleges and universities.
 Standard admission will be considered for those students with a 2.25 GPA on the degree-granting baccalaureate transcript and those who have completed the MAT with a score of 370 or higher or the GRE with a combined verbal and quantitative score of 274.
 College of Education standards require a 2.75 grade point average, with no provisional entry based on the grade point average, or a Class B (Baccalaureate certificate).
-Provisional entry may be considered on exam scores for all Graduate students upon review of over-all credentials. - 3.
+Provisional entry may be considered on exam scores for all Graduate students upon review of over-all credentials.
+Students with a cumulative graduating grade point average of 3.0 or higher do not have to submit exam scores and are not required to submit a letter of recommendation. - 3.
 One (1) letter of recommendation from an advisor, colleague, supervisor, or member of community.
 We request that this letter not be from a family member without college approval. - 4.
 Background screen checks.
 Because each program of study contains some form of a clinical component, you may have a background check and/or drug screen at the discretion of Kingdom College.
 The student will be notified prior to this occurring, will be asked to sign a waiver, and will be responsible for the costs associated with the background check.